-Criteria Supporting Feature Remarks and Explanations 3.1.1 Language of Page: The Not Applicable default human language of each Web page can be programmatically determined.
-3.1.2 Language of Parts: The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have Not Applicable become part of the vernacular of the immediately surrounding text.
+Criteria Supporting Feature Remarks and Explanations 3.1.1 Language of Page : The default human language of each Web page can be programmatically determined.
+Supported 3.1.2 Language of Parts: The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
+Supported With Exceptions - When working with mixed languages in a document, Narrator may not read non-default language text in the appropriate language.
+This issue is addressed in the Windows Creators Update Mixed-language UI text visible in some features (ex. phonetic guide) may not have their language correctly exposed to ATs.